Traci Lords: 2010–2014: Return to music and Excision

 Lords starred alongside AnnaLynne McCord and Ariel Winter in the horror film Excision (2012), which premiered in January 2012 at the Sundance Film Festival.
 Her portrayal of the controlling mother Phyllis earned Lords Fangoria Chainsaw Award for Best Supporting Actress as well as Fright Meter Award and CinEuphoria Award.
 In September, Lords released a compilation of dance music Traci Lords Presents: M2F2 (2012).
 It featured three of her own remixed tracks as well as songs by other artists.
 The song "He's My Bitch" managed to chart on the Billboard Dance Club Songs peaking at number twenty-five.
 Lords also voiced the character of Layla Stockton in the 2012 video game Hitman: Absolution.
-Following the Steubenville High School rape case, Lords spoke up on the topic and subsequently released the song "Stupidville" as a response to the case.
-"I was born in Steubenville, Ohio and I was raped in there.
-So was my mother.
-I think there's a sickness in that city," Lords said.
-However, Lords (under her married name, Gruenewald) would later buy property five miles northeast of Steubenville, in the neighboring city of Weirton, West Virginia.
+Following the Steubenville High School rape case, Lords spoke up on the topic on the Piers Morgan Live show and subsequently released the song "Stupidville" as a response to the case.
 In 2013, Lords appeared in the horror movie Devil May Call (2013) and an episode of the web series EastSiders.
 She was nominated for the Best Guest Star – Drama at the 2014 Indie Series Awards.